MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 Optionally, you can run the application locally to verify that it works as expected.
 First, you need to add a firewall rule to allow your local machine to connect to the Azure Database for MySQL Flexible Server instance.
 Use the following instructions to add the firewall rule:

-1. Open the Azure portal and navigate to the Azure Database for MySQL Flexible Server instance you created earlier.
+1. Sign in to the Azure portal and navigate to the Azure Database for MySQL Flexible Server instance you created earlier.
 1. In the left pane, select **Networking**.
 1. Select **Add current client IP address**.
 Select **Save** and wait for the firewall rule to be added.